Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/styling-scrollbars-with-css.md

 }
 ```

-The prefixes will make sure the custom scrollbar renders in all the other modern browsers.
+The prefixes will ensure the custom scrollbar renders in all the other modern browsers.
-We can use the main CSS prefix to define the scrollbar width here too.
+We can also use the main CSS prefix to define the scrollbar width.

 Next up, we can style the track, which acts as the scrollbar's **background color**.

 Then lastly, we have the option to style the **thumb**.
 This is the actual sliding bit.
-In my example, I use a border-radius and border to offset it from the sides a bit.
+In my example, I use a border radius and border to offset it from the sides a bit.

-And that's it, you now learned how to style a custom scrollbar with CSS!
+And that's it.
+You now learned how to style a custom scrollbar with CSS!

 ### See the CSS examples in this Codepen